 The role and responsibilities of the Police and Crime Commissioner is wider than Policing and this has been acknowledged with the addition of responsibilities around Community Safety and Victims and Witnesses services.
-These additional responsibilities have also attracted some additional grant funding (see above), which have enabled the Police and Crime Commissioner to participate in a regional project that is a pilot for the monitoring for offenders placed on alcohol abstinence orders and enabled the delivery of enhanced services to prevent violence against women and girls.
+Additional grant funding was received for a regional Violence against Women and Girls project.